mlc-ai/web-llm/README.md

 </div>

-**WebLLM is a high-performance in-browser LLM inference engine** that directly brings language model chats directly onto web browsers with hardware acceleration.
+**WebLLM is a high-performance in-browser LLM inference engine** that directly brings language model inference directly onto web browsers with hardware acceleration.
 Everything runs inside the browser with no server support and is accelerated with WebGPU.

 **WebLLM is fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat).**